-It may be a cliché, but this aroma is intoxicating!
+This aroma truly is intoxicating!
 The complex notes of tropical fruit, sweet flowers, sandalwood and fresh resinous cannabis interweave throughout a tea session.
-Even right out of the bag, the dry leaves have a sweet scent like blood orange sherbet.
+Even right out of the bag, the dry leaves have a gorgeous sweet scent, I imagine blood orange sherbet.
 This tea has the kind of fragrance you just want to keep around all the time.

 Broth is big and juicy.
 So juicy!
-With a 'chewy' texture to the broth that I've only tasted in old school puer; early 2000's and before, when puer was more oxidized.
+With a 'chewy' texture to the broth that I've only tasted in old school puer; puer that was more oxidized.
 It's a very masculine kind of feeling, muscular and strong.

 The tea immediately brings out salivation as it hits the mouth, providing a thirst quenching effect that is both refreshing and satisfying.
 And this continues into the body.
 It feels pure, clean, comfortable and rejuvenating.

 Shiuwen loves this tea so much, she said to tell you all 'buy some before I decide to keep it all!'

 - Cultivar : Qing Xin Oolong

 - Location : Wuliang Shan, Yunnan